DeepSpace2/powerline-owmweather/README.md

 If a specific highlight group is not defined then the style of `"owmweather"` group will be used.

 ## Changelog

+### 0.5 - Dec.
+27 2024
+* Allowing to set openweathermap API key as an environment variable

 ### 0.4 - Nov.
 3 2020
 * `'%'` is no longer in the default `humidity_format`